Miguel Rojas Player Props: Dodgers vs. Brewers

 Brewers Pitching Rankings

-- Brewers pitchers combine to rank 14th in baseball in home runs allowed (39 total, 1.1 per game).
+- Brewers pitchers combine to surrender 43 total home runs at a clip of 1.2 per game (to rank 15th in baseball).

-- The Brewers are sending Peralta (3-2) to make his seventh start of the season.
-He is 3-2 with a 3.12 ERA and 41 strikeouts through 34 2/3 innings pitched.
+- Miley (3-1) gets the starting nod for the Brewers in his seventh start of the season.
+He's put together a 2.31 ERA in 35 2/3 innings pitched, with 21 strikeouts.

-- The righty's last time out was on Wednesday against the Colorado Rockies, when he threw six innings, surrendering two earned runs while allowing seven hits.
+- The lefty last appeared on Thursday against the Colorado Rockies, when he tossed six innings, allowing three earned runs while giving up six hits.

+- The 36-year-old has amassed a 2.31 ERA and 5.4 strikeouts per nine innings across six games this season, while allowing a batting average of .233 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.